Bill Bridges (basketball): Career

 Though undersized at 6 ft 5½ in (1.97 m) or 6 ft 6 in (1.98 m) and 228 pounds (103 kg) for his position as a power forward, Bridges was an elite rebounder and averaged a double-double (11.9 points, 11.9 rebounds) over the course of his NBA career.

 Bridges' tally of 11,054 career rebounds is ranked 31st in the history of the NBA (through the 2024-25 season).
 Of the 30 players ahead of him, only Hall of Fame forwards Charles Barkley and Elgin Baylor are listed at the same height or shorter.
+Bridges is one of twelve retired players to have recorded over 10,000 rebounds in less than 1,000 games played (926).
+He is one of 24 players with nine seasons averaging 10 points and 10 rebounds in the same season.

 Bridges is one of four players to record more than 35 rebounds in an NBA playoff game.
 The other three are Hall of Fame centers (Bill Russell seven times, Wilt Chamberlain seven times, and Willis Reed once), Bridges being the only forward to do so.
 Bridges, then playing for the Atlanta Hawks, tallied 36 rebounds in Game 2 of the 1971 Eastern Conference Semifinals versus the New York Knicks.

 Bridges' league-leading 366 personal fouls during the 1967–68 season was, at the time, an NBA record.